Jayachandra777/crowdsourced-funding-dapp/README.md

 });
 ```

 That's it!
 You have successfully written unit tests for your TrainTicket contract.
-In the next page, we will run these tests and deploy our contract to the celo testnet.
+In the next step, we will run these tests and deploy our contract to the celo testnet.
 Stay tuned! 😊

-Okay, here is the fourth page of the tutorial:

 # Running and deploying the smart contracts